CKingX/ddrescue_error_mapping/README.md

 Now you can run by typing dm-mount in terminal!

 ## Limitations
-* dm-mount does not yet work under WSL
+* ddr-mount does not yet work under WSL
 * Tested on Ubuntu 20.04, and Ubuntu 18.04.
 Currently, dm-mount does not work under WSL
+* Can only mount images with a sector size that is a multiple of 512 bytes

 ## License